JeremyTurner1976/Angular2Sandbox/README.md

 ## The Front End
 - Install [Visual Studio Code](https://code.visualstudio.com/)

-  > I recommend in the install process that you alter one default set.Select Additional Tasks -> Open with Code -> Select yes for both options.
+  > I recommend in the install process that you alter one default set.
+Select Additional Tasks -> Open with Code -> Select yes for both options.
 This allows you to open a project directly from its folder in File Explorer.

 - Goto your directory for the Angular 2 Sandbox, right click on the folder AngularBase.Ui and select Open With Code.
 - Goto the File tab and select Auto Save, this will make a full file save on change every second